skyzyx/set-game-demo/README.md

 1. Create the deck of available cards by ensuring that every card is unique, and that all _Combinations_ of properties are represented.
 Also, shuffle the deck by default.
 1. Deal 12 cards to the _Board_.
-1. Calculate all possible _Combinations_ of the 12 cards, in groups of 3.
+1. Calculate all possible _Combinations_ of the cards on the _Board_, in groups of 3.
-1. Linearly iterate through each _Combination_, applying logic to determine whether or not this _Combination_ represents a _Set_.
+1. Iterate over each _Combination_, applying logic to determine whether or not this _Combination_ represents a _Set_.
 1. Collect the _Sets_ by removing the _Cards_ which are determined to be part of a _Set_.
 1. When no more _Sets_ can be found, deal another 3 _Cards_ from the _Deck_.
 1. Repeat steps 3–6 until the _Deck_ is empty.